sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 }

 ```

 {% hint style='tip' %} A dynamic version of Data Flow Analysis is called Taint analysis, where the tainted variables' values are tracked in memory.
 We cover it in the DAST section of this chapter. {% endhint %}

 #### Reaching Definitions Analysis
  One application of DFA is called the **Reaching Definitions**.
 It is a top-down approach that identifies all the possible values of a variable.
+For security purposes, it can detect the _Type Confusion vulnerability_ and _Use-after-free vulnerability_ (which uses a variable after its memory has been freed).

  Consider the following code snippet and its CFG given below:

 ``` java